 It means the Google Workspace administrator or SecOps team has multiple log files containing important security information when these need reviewing, which complicates security efforts.

-Truly unified and seamless logging in cloud SaaS environments
+Truly unified and seamless log management in cloud SaaS environments

 Organizations looking for unified security logging in cloud SaaS environments not limited by time constraints, licensing, or multiple disparate log files, can find the native logging in Google Workspace and Microsoft 365 challenging.
 SpinOne is a robust cybersecurity solution that helps businesses increase their cybersecurity posture for cloud SaaS environments by enabling the visibility, controls, and logging needed for audit and security purposes.